pbl0/rr-scripts/guide.md

     - > **Important:** The usage of user scripts in smartphones is experimental and isn't supported by most browsers.
 Until now, neither Chrome or Firefox allow to install any user script manager.
     - There are a few broswers that support extensions such as [Kiwi Browser][kiwi], Yandex or Ungoogled Chromium Android.
 Nowadays Kiwi seems to be the most polished and stable solution.
     - On mobile the only user script manager extension that seems to work properly is [ViolentMonkey][vm].
-    - Antoher posible way to use user scripts in mobile is using [Adguard app][adguard] (**paid feature**), which is meant to block ads system-wide but also has a script manager built-in.
+    - Another posible way to use user scripts in mobile is using [Adguard app][adguard] (**paid feature**), which is meant to block ads system-wide but also has a script manager built-in.
 This works with any browser as long as the app is running in the background.

 - **Both:** Now your browser is ready to install some scripts.
 You can pick one from my [collection][scripts].
 In order to install a script you can simply open the script url in your browser and your user script manager will do the rest.